jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/fey/Quickling.md

 Temperature: temperate
 Organization: solitary, gang (2-5), or band (4-11 plus one advanced leader)
 Treasure: NPC gear (blue whinnis poison [4 doses], Small short sword, other treasure)
-Description: Few creatures can match the speed of a quickling.
-These malicious fey creatures delight in striking with blinding speed and accuracy, often killing their victims without ever fully revealing themselves; the victim simply spurts blood and falls over dead, with no witnesses to the quickling's deed.
-Though related to brownies and grigs, quicklings share none of their kin's generosity or merriment, choosing instead to live a life of cruelty and viciousness.
-Quicklings pride themselves on insults and brutality, and frequently stalk and harass their quarry until the victim gives up the chase.
-While quicklings are naturally invisible when motionless, they rarely contain themselves, and bob and twitch while standing and talking to other creatures.
-Quicklings hate every other race of creature, particularly elves, gnomes, and other kinds of fey.
-They barely tolerate their own kind, and rarely work together for longer than a few weeks.
-Quicklings stand just over 2-1/2 feet tall and weigh 15 pounds.
 Race:
 Class:
 MR: